 Early Childhood Education (ECE) regulatory sector review

-The ECE regulatory review will assess whether the current set of regulations are achieving the right outcomes for early childhood education.
+The ECE regulatory review assessed whether the current set of regulations are achieving the right outcomes for early childhood education.

 A children's play kitchen

-The regulatory review into the ECE sector is our first ever review of this type.
+The regulatory review into the ECE sector was our first ever review of this type.
 Quality early childhood education can be transformational for children, their parents, and society.

-Reviewing this sector is a priority in the Coalition Government’s Action Plan.
+Reviewing this sector was a priority in the Coalition Government’s Action Plan.

 Regulation Minister David Seymour announced the review on 5 June 2024.
 The Ministry delivered its final report on the review to the Minister in December 2024.
-He accepted the review’s recommendations and will take a paper to Cabinet for consideration in early 2025.
+He accepted the review's recommendations and took them to Cabinet in early 2025 where they were all accepted.

 Regulatory Review of Early Childhood Education – full report